 A little different than other Sith Lords, Darth Nihilus does not kill for power.
 Darth Nihilus must kill to constantly satisfy his hunger for Force Energy.
 That is, to stay alive, Darth Nihilus must constantly absorb the Force Energy of those around him.
 Due to his hunger, Darth Nihilus became one of the most feared Sith Lords in history.

-Aside from having one of the most fear-striking looks in Star Wars, his control of the Force rivals anyone of this list.
-Worse yet, because he did not kill for power, but rather survival, he is extremely dangerous.
+Aside from having one of the most fear-striking looks in Star Wars, his control of the Force rivals anyone on this list.
+Worse yet, because he did not kill for power, but rather for survival, he is extremely dangerous.
 Evil for different reasons than the rest makes no difference.
-Darth Nihilus deserves to be mentioned as one of the most evil Star Wars villains around.
+Darth Nihilus deserves to be mentioned as one of the evilest Star Wars villains around.

 2. Grand Inquisitor